nbatterham/sfpowerscripts-doc/_docs/Tasks/Common-Utility-Tasks/Authenticate an Org.md

 To read more about JWT based authentication and to generate the private key files, please follow the instruction&nbsp;[here](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_jwt_flow.htm).

 **Please note an earlier version of this task with the exact functionality is now deprecated at 3.0.0, Please utilize a newer version of this task with updated id for the same functionality.
-The task name is "Authenticate a Salesforce Org3"**
+The task name is "Authenticate a Salesforce Org"**

 **Task Snapshot**